seldon/scrapy/docs/topics/request-response.rst

 Response subclasses
 ===================

-Here is the list of available built-in Response subclasses.
-You can also subclass the Response class to implement your own functionality.
+Here is the list of available built-in :class:`Response` subclasses.
+You can also subclass the :class:`Response` class to implement your own functionality.

 TextResponse objects
 --------------------